Talos10/expenses-backend/README.md

 # Project Description
 This project is the backend portion of the CRUD MVC web application where a user can create a list of expenses that are categorized as either income or expense.
 The user may choose to modify or delete any entry from the list.
+The REST API processes the requests that come from the frontend via the various HTTP endpoints and returns the appropriate responses.

 ## Technologies used
 * C# (ASP.NET Framework): The backend consists of a REST Web API written in C# (ASP.NET Framework).